MrcSnm/HipremeEngine/README.md

 - GLSL to HLSL transpiler
 - Multi threaded audio decoding (currently only single threaded is supported)
-- Dispatch file reading to the asset/resource packer.
 - Create a proof of concept